aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-numbered-list/_index.md

 ---
-title: Save OneNote as PDF – Create Numbered List with Aspose.Note
+title: Use Aspose.Note for Java to Save OneNote as PDF and Create Numbered List
-linktitle: Save OneNote as PDF – Create Numbered List with Aspose.Note
+linktitle: Use Aspose.Note for Java to Save OneNote as PDF and Create Numbered List
 second_title: Aspose.Note Java API
 description: Learn how to save OneNote as PDF while creating a numbered list using Aspose.Note for Java.
 Includes steps to set default text style and customize numbering.
 weight: 14